SI-Projekt/SI-Projekt-Anamnese-Web/README.md

 # SI-Projekt-Anamnese-Web

-This is the front-end part of our systemintegration project
+This is the repository for front-end part of our systemintegration project